 Notably, some car crashes involve work-related claims.
 For example, if your employer sent you on an errand, you might be entitled to workers’ compensation benefits.
 In such cases, your employer’s insurance company provides you the names of specific treating doctors.
 For on-the-job injuries, the only exception to authorized medical care concerns emergency treatment.

 A recent New Jersey Supreme Court ruling resulted in a change in the way auto accident victims can handle the claims process.
 Previously, injury victims who selected the limitation on lawsuit option as part of their policy could not sue for economic damages.
-However, if your bills exceed the amount of PIP benefits available to you, your attorney can discuss pursuing a lawsuit for them.
-All in all, you should not sustain severe economic losses when you are injured by no fault of your own.

 Time Limitations for Automobile Accident Negligence Claims